On the number of Regge trajectories for dual amplitudes: Dual bootstrap for amplitudes with one subtraction

 \section{Dual bootstrap for amplitudes with one subtraction}

-In the previous sections, we have shown that dual model amplitudes comprised of finitely many trajectories are incompatible with Regge behaviour.
-We added that through the Mandelstam-Sommerfeld-Watson transform, one could push this statement to momentum space and conjectured that if the MSW contour can be deformed, then such scattering amplitudes cannot exist.

-In order to avoid the unproven assumptions going in there, which are in tension with the asymptoticness of the Regge-pole expansion for the Veneziano amplitude anyway, in this section we present another method to study amplitudes with one Regge trajectory.
+To complement the results from the previous section, here we present a numerical method to study amplitudes with one Regge trajectory directly in momentum space.
 In particular, we want to relate to the works of~\cite{Albert:2022oes,Albert:2023jtd,Albert:2023seb}.
-To this end, in this section, we introduce a simple dual numerical bootstrap very much inspired by the seminal work~\cite{Rattazzi:2008pe}.
+To this end, we introduce a simple dual numerical bootstrap inspired by the seminal work~\cite{Rattazzi:2008pe}.
 It uses linear programming to rule out that such amplitudes could have only one trajectory, both in the un- and once-subtracted case.
+While by the above arguments this possibility was excluded already, it is our belief that the numerical approach not only serves as a cross-check, but could also be extended to study general dual model amplitudes without assuming a given number of trajectories, and therefore we chose to include it to make the method available.